Talbot Lago Record: The car

 The Talbot Lago Record T26 was a large car with a fiscal horsepower of 26 CV and a claimed actual power output of 170 hp, delivered to the rear wheels via a four-speed Wilson pre-selector gear box, and supporting a claimed top speed of 170 km/h (105 mph).
-Almost all the Talbot sedans sold during the late 1940s came with Talbot bodies, constructed in the manufacturer's extensive workshops, and the car was commonly sold as a stylish two door "coach" or four-door sedan, but a two-door cabriolet was also offered.
+Almost all the Talbot sedans sold during the late 1940s came with Talbot bodies, constructed in the manufacturer's extensive workshops, and the car was commonly sold as a two door "coach" or four-door sedan, but a two-door cabriolet was also offered.
 There were also a few coachbuilt specials produced with bodywork by traditionalist firms such as Graber.

 New bodies for 1952

 In 1951, as reports of the company’s financial difficulties intensified, a new Ponton format body was exhibited.
 The wheelbases were carried over from the earlier models.
 Although in many ways strikingly modern, the new car featured a two-piece front windscreen in place of the single flat screen of its predecessor, presumably reflecting the difficulties at the time of combining the strength of a windscreen with curved glass at an acceptable price and quality.
 The new car’s large rear window was itself replaced by a larger three-piece "panoramic" wrap around back window as part of a first face-lift a year later, in time for the 1952 Paris Motor Show.
 The engine specification was unchanged, as was the claimed top speed of 170 km/h (106 mph) even though the new body was some 100 kg heavier than the old.